Sebastian Sponevik: Senior career

 Though only 17 years old at the time, Sponevik competed as a senior at the 2022 Norwegian Championship in Elverum, making it his debut as a senior.
 At the event, which was held in June 2022, Sponevik secured a bronze for his All-Around performance, along with two gold, a silver, and a bronze in the apparatus finals.

+2023

+Sponevik competed at the 2023 FIG world challenge cup in Varna, Bulgaria alongside teammates Sofus Heggemsnes and Jacob Karlsen.
+Sponevik qualified among the six best vaulters, and he subsequently won a silver in the apparatus final.
+It was a strong competition for the Norwegian team, as Heggemsnes won the first world cup gold in Norwegian history in the high bar final, while the 18-year-old Sponevik won his first world cup medal as a first-year senior.